neil-sabol/EZWinBan/README.md

 ## Limitations and To Do
-* Banned IP expiry interval is in days only (not hours, minutes, etc.)
+* The banned IP expiry interval is in hours (not minutes, etc.) - the minimum amount of time an IP can be banned is 1 hour.
+If you need to ban IPs for days, you must provide the value in hours ( days * 24 )
-* Banned IP expiry is calendar day based and not based on when IPs are banned.
-For example, if an IP is banned at 11:59 PM, it could be unbanned at 12:00 AM (technially the next day but only 1 minute later)
 * No history or logging, except the work files (which are deleted as bans expire)